nishant-ai/nishant-ai/README.md

-# Hi!
+## Hi!
 I'm Nishant, Currently a CSE undergraduate, and a Django Backend Developer.
-I can work in Python, Javascript and C language.
+I can work in Python and Javascript.